AtomicSponge/wtengine/src/wte/_docs/build_flags.md

 -----

 #### WTE_TICKS_PER_SECOND
 By default the engine will tick at 60 iterations a second.
 You can change this using this build flag.
+The value is a float.

 -----